Home » Blog » Destinations » Ultimate New Caledonia Travel Guide: All You Need to Know

 Isle Of Pines

-To get to the Isle of Pines, you will either have to take a 2.5 hour ferry ride from Noumea or you can also fly in 20 minutes to the island.
+To get to the Isle of Pines, you will either have to take a 2.5-hour ferry ride from Noumea or you can also fly in 20 minutes to the island.
 I heard that this place is so beautiful, it's out of this world.
-And when you're sick of bathing in the natural pools (how could you ever get sick of that!), you can go explore caves or hike to the islands peak.
+And when you're sick of bathing in the natural pools (how could you ever get sick of that!), you can explore caves or hike to the island peak.

 I already moved a stay at the Le Méridien Ile des Pins on the shores of Oro Bay towards the top of my bucket list!